If you’ve been riding a motorcycle for a long time, you likely have a recollection of a time when your motorcycle abandoned you.

 Get someone to push you.

 You cannot start your bike because the machine is not getting the required momentum to ignite the engine.
-Contact a friend or request a passerby to help push you the motorcycle.
+Contact a friend or request a passerby to help push you on the motorcycle.

 This is particularly useful if you can’t find a hill or slope to start your bike.
 It will help you gain the required speed.